mo-sari/6-workflow-controlling-and-job-execution/readme.md

 - success() ==> true is none of previous steps failed
 - always() ===> Causes the step to always run, even when cancelled
 - cancelled() ==> true if the workflow has been cancelled

+When a continue-on-error step fails, the outcome is failure, but the final conclusion is success.